-As 2017 winds down, many of us are planning epic end-of-year jaunts to celebrate the holidays or the New Year.
-But for some of us, we’re looking forward to what exciting new adventures 2018 will hold, and for those of us planning travel, there’s a whole lot that’s different than ever before.
-From mono-moons to travel that pays tribute to the generations or lands that came before us, here are the major 2018 travel trends we’re keeping an eye on for next year.
+As 2019 winds down, many of us are planning epic end-of-year jaunts to celebrate the holidays or the New Year.
+But some of us are looking forward to what exciting new adventures 2020 will hold, and for those planning travel, there’s a whole lot that’s different than ever before.
+From mono-moons to travel that pays tribute to the generations or lands that came before us, here are the major 2020 travel trends we’re keeping an eye on for next year.

 Solo travel has been increasingly popular in recent years, as people follow the lead of their favorite movie and book heroines to explore on their own, without the trappings of an extended group or itinerary.
-This is also incredibly popular with women who are trying to have a bit of alone time, or a mono moon of sorts, before making a big change in their career or their personal life.
-“It’s not hard to understand why,” says Jessica Bisesto, senior editor at the travel deals finder TravelPirates (https://www.travelpirates.com/).
+This is also incredibly popular with women who are trying to have a bit of alone time—or a mono-moon of sorts—before making a big change in their career or their personal life.
+“It’s not hard to understand why,” says Jessica Bisesto, senior editor at the travel deals finder TravelPirates.
 When you venture out on your own, you can more easily dive into a different culture, make new friends, and completely leave your comfort zone at every corner.
 “We’ve been creating solo travel deals on the regular to meet the ever-growing demand of our audience—which primarily consists of women—and they’ve rapidly become our most requested deal posts,” says Bisesto.

 Tenaya Lodge at Yosemite is a great destination for the solo traveler.
 There’s a ton to do right on the property or you can explore Yosemite National Park.
-Their “Yosemite Renewal Wellness Retreats” are especially good for people traveling alone and offer a great balance of time with other travelers and opportunities for quiet solo reflection.
-Retreat activities include hiking, guided meditation in Yosemite National Park, healthy eating, spa treatments and creative workshops.
-The perfect place to celebrate yourself!
+Their “Yosemite Renewal Wellness Retreats” are especially good for people traveling alone, and offer a great balance of time with other travelers and opportunities for quiet solo reflection.
+Retreat activities include hiking, guided meditation in Yosemite National Park, healthy eating, spa treatments, and creative workshops.
+It's the perfect place to celebrate yourself!

 Double destinations are growing as a trend, and are especially exciting in that these trips let you double up on your trip and see the best of two—or more—destinations.
 The best part of all is that oftentimes these double destination trips can prove to be the cheapest.
 “For instance, you've wanted to get to Paris and are also open to seeing the Blue Lagoon in Iceland along the way.
 WOW Air is an Icelandic-based low-cost carrier, which allows US-based travelers to venture to Europe on the cheap with the option of adding a stopover in Iceland.
-Get the best of both worlds, from the canals of Amsterdam to Iceland's stunning scenery,” says Brian Kelly, known as The Points Guy (https://thepointsguy.com/)
+Get the best of both worlds, from the canals of Amsterdam to Iceland's stunning scenery,” says Brian Kelly, known as The Points Guy.

-Or the Ranch at Rock Creek is an all-inclusive luxury ranch in Montana that strikes the perfect balance between peaceful bliss and adventure.
-“With activities like horseback riding, archery, mountain biking, hiking and geocaching, you'll earn your visit to the spa.
+Then there's the Ranch at Rock Creek, an all-inclusive luxury ranch in Montana that strikes the perfect balance between peaceful bliss and adventure.
+“With activities like horseback riding, archery, mountain biking, hiking, and geocaching, you'll earn your visit to the spa.
 If yoga is more your style, you'll love the outdoor sessions in beautiful backdrops.
-Relax on your back porch every afternoon and have your choice between lodge or "canvas cabin" accommodations,” says Epperly.
-When it's dinnertime, enjoy fun food/beverage pairings such as a local craft beer pairing dinner; complete with country fried bison and crabmeat topped French fries.
+Relax on your back porch every afternoon and have your choice between lodge or 'canvas cabin' accommodations,” says Epperly.
+When it's dinnertime, enjoy fun food and beverage pairings such as a local craft beer pairing dinner, complete with country fried bison and crabmeat topped french fries.